rusty1968/rot-reducer/docs/verification-model.md

-This document describes how platform firmware verification is modelled in `rot_reducer`: the problem it solves, the types that carry the domain, the states and actions that sequence the work, and the boundaries between the pure core and the board layer that executes it.
+This document describes how platform firmware verification is modelled in `rot_reducer`: the problem it solves, the types that carry the domain, the states and actions that sequence the work, and the boundaries between the pure core and the platform layer that executes it.

 ---